mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type SortBy: string
     :param SortBy:

-      The sort field specifier.
-If no value is specified, results are not sorted.
+      The sort field.
+If no value is specified, the results are not sorted.